Mikhail Sholokhov: Political and social activity

 On a visit to Moscow in 1938, Sholokhov met Yevgenia Yezhova, wife of Nikolai Yezhov, the People's Commissar for Internal Affairs (NKVD), and checked into a hotel room with her, unaware that the room was bugged.
 Yezhov heard the recording and attacked Yezhova.
 On 23 October 1938, Sholokhov met Stalin in the Kremlin to complain that he had been put under surveillance in Veshenskaya, but when Yezhov was summoned to explain, he claimed not to know why.
 They met again on 31 October: this time the officer who had been investigating Sholokhov was also summoned.
 He said his orders had come from Moscow, but Yezhov again denied giving the order.
 Sholokhov claimed that he completed the fourth and last volume of And Quiet Flows the Don and its sequel on 21 December 1939, the day when the USSR was celebrating what was supposedly Stalin's 60th birthday, and celebrated by opening a bottle of wine that Stalin had given him.
 He then wrote to Stalin to say how he had marked the special day.

 In 1959 he accompanied Soviet Premier Nikita Khrushchev on a trip to Europe and the United States.
 He became a member of the CPSU Central Committee in 1961, Academician of the USSR Academy of Sciences in 1939, and was a member of the USSR Supreme Soviet.
 He was twice awarded the title of Hero of Socialist Labor, and later became vice president of the Union of Soviet Writers.

 He commented on the Sinyavsky–Daniel trial at the 23rd Congress by saying that the prison terms meted out to Sinyavsky and Daniel had been much too lenient compared to the "revolutionary understanding of what is right" during the 1920s, which turned part of the Soviet intelligentsia against him and resulted in two open letters by Lydia Chukovskaya and Yuri Galanskov addressed to Sholokhov.

-Late years
+Later life and death

 Sholokhov almost stopped writing after 1969 and spent the late years at the Vyoshenskaya stanitsa.
 He used his Order of Lenin money to build a local school and his Nobel Prize to take the family on a road trip over Europe and Japan.
-In 1972 he became a vocal critic of Alexander Yakovlev, then a head of the Central Committee Propaganda Department, and his article "Against Antihistoricism" which attacked Russian nationalism; this resulted in a Politburo meeting and removal of Yakovlev from his position (he was then sent as an ambassador to Canada).
+In 1972 he became a vocal critic of Alexander Yakovlev, then a head of the Central Committee Propaganda Department, and Yakovlev’s article, "Against Antihistoricism" which attacked Russian nationalism; this resulted in a Politburo meeting and removal of Yakovlev from his position (he was then sent as an ambassador to Canada).

 Mikhail Sholokhov died on 21 February 1984, from laryngeal cancer.
-He was buried in the grounds of his house at the Vyoshenskaya stanitsa along with his wife Maria Petrovna Sholokhova (nee Gromoslavskaya, 1902—1992).
+He was buried in the grounds of his house at the Vyoshenskaya stanitsa along with his wife Maria Petrovna Sholokhova (1902—1992).